CCI-MOC/m2/docs/rpc@usage/README.md

 NOTE: The name server and main server can be run on the same system as well.
 Still the both this
       system will need to be configured with ip addresses the client program can reach.
+      This file is now executed by running the rpcserver-daemon shell script.

 **3. rpcclient.py:**